 When physical proximity isn't necessary, using the LMS's webinar capabilities eliminates travel altogether, even while delivering a live experience.
 Your LMS can also improve the efficiency of delivery because some elements can be tackled at the learners' pace, often more quickly than when presented in front of a live group.
 As an added bonus, ILT sessions can be recorded for learners to review or catch up on if they missed one.

 It's clear, then, that facilitators of live training events can get a real boost from linking to LMS content and capabilities.
 Benefits can be realized in the quality of learning and in the value of administrative task automation and record-keeping.

-To learn more about how an LMS can enhance your instructor-led training, see a live Absorb LMS demo.
+To learn more about how an LMS can enhance your instructor-led training, which is especially useful when learners are required to work from home.
+See a live Absorb LMS demo.